US sanctions Chinese companies over Muslim abuse complaints

 The department issued a warning on July 1 that companies that handle goods made by forced labor or that supply technology that might be used in labor camps or for surveillance might face unspecified “reputational, economic and legal risks.”

-The Chinese foreign ministry criticized the warning and said Beijing will take “necessary measures” to protect Chinese companies but gave no details.
+The Chinese foreign ministry criticized the warning, saying Beijing would take “necessary measures” to protect Chinese companies but giving no details.